-- Make the sauce: Drain the pineapple, reserving juice (set pineapple chunks aside).
-In a small bowl, whisk the cornstarch and brown sugar together.
-Add the pineapple juice, vinegar, ground ginger, and soy sauce to the brown sugar mixture.
+Make sauce: Drain pineapple, reserving juice (set pineapple chunks aside).
+In a small bowl, whisk cornstarch and brown sugar together.
+Add pineapple juice, vinegar, ground ginger, and soy sauce to brown sugar mixture.
 Stir until smooth.
 Set bowl aside.

-- Chop the red and green peppers and set aside (with the pineapple chunks).
+Chop red and green peppers and set aside (with pineapple chunks).

-- Make the meatballs: In a large bowl, mix the ground beef, bread crumbs, chopped onion, egg, salt, ginger and milk until thoroughly blended (I use a fork to mix).
-Using your hands, shape the mixture into meatballs (approx. 12-15 -2" meatballs).
-In a large skillet, heat the shortening (or oil) on medium heat.
-When skillet is very hot, carefully add the meatballs, one at a time.
-Cook the meatballs, making sure you keep them turned so that all sides brown.
-When fully cooked (5-6 minutes), remove the meatballs from pan and place on paper towel lined plate to absorb any grease.
-Keep the meatballs warm.
+Make meatballs: In a large bowl, mix ground beef, bread crumbs, onion, egg, salt, ginger and milk until thoroughly blended (I use a fork to mix).
+Using your hands, shape mixture into meatballs (approx. 12-15 -2" meatballs).
+In large skillet, heat shortening (or oil) on medium heat.
+When skillet is very hot, add meatballs, one at a time.
+Cook meatballs, making sure to turn so that all sides brown.
+When fully cooked (5-6 minutes), remove meatballs from pan; place on paper towel lined plate to absorb grease.
+Keep meatballs warm.

-- Serve meatballs and sauce on top of rice.
+Serve meatballs and sauce on top of steamed rice.
 ENJOY!